imhotep/WebNotifications/README.md

 Using this plugin requires [Android Cordova](www.cordova.io)

-1. Modify your AppDelegate.m file to add the code supplied in the AppDelegate.m.diff file.
+1. Modify your AppDelegate.m file to add the code supplied in the src/ios/AppDelegate.m.diff file.

 ## Using the plugin